 - “It’s okay to go in with a neighbor to get some cookies”.

 Because you didn’t specifically mention the neighbors and the cookies.

-What does your child need to know to be safe with strangers (and other people around)?
+What your child needs to know to be safe with strangers (and other people around)

 Kids need to know the big picture of how safety works.

 They need to be able to keep themselves safe when you are not around.

 They need to know how to handle safety situations you have never discussed.

 Enroll in a Free online course for parents of kids 3-10 years old

 Great job so far - safety is a challenging subject!

 Please sign up above to see the next steps.